FedeDP/ncursesFM/README.md

 * If executed on a X screen, and xdg-open is found, ncursesFM will open files with xdg-open.
 Otherwise, it will use $editor (config file defined) var.
 It fallbacks to environment $EDITOR if none is set.
 * Stats support (permissions and sizes).
+* Bookmarks initial support (needs to be improved): it will load bookmarks from $HOME/.config/user-dirs.dirs.
 * Search support: it will search your string in current directory tree.
 It can search your string inside archives too.
 * Basic print support through libcups.
 * shasum support (both printing file shasum/checking a given one), if built with openssl support.